TXC17/ApplyAsYouGo/README.md

-# Interngenie - AI-Powered Internship Platform
+# ApplyAsYouGo - AI-Powered Internship Platform

 A comprehensive platform that helps students find internships using AI-powered scraping and resume building tools.